Spring with Ayuverda - New Start!

-Spring detoxification is particularly important, because it acts as an antidote to the excesses that may have occurred during the winter, due to the body's tendency to accumulate more food, usually rich in fat, in order to respond to the low temperatures.
+Spring detoxification is particularly important because it acts as an antidote to the excesses that may have occurred during the winter, due to the body's tendency to accumulate extra food, usually rich in fat, in order to cope with low temperatures.

-To maintain health and balance over time, Ayurveda suggests a daily detoxification protocol, as it recommends that we incorporate habits that will give us better health, more energy, a happy mood and prepare the body for the warmer months ahead.
+To maintain health and balance in depth year, Ayurveda suggests a daily detoxification protocol, as it recommends us to incorporate habits which will offer us better health, more energy, a happy mood and will prepare the body for the warmer months ahead.

 Start your day with half a lemon squeezed into a glass of lukewarm water.

-This simple and so important drink cleans the digestive tract, detoxifies the liver, stimulates morning bowel movement, increases metabolism, prepares the stomach for good digestion.
-It also keeps the kidneys clean, as the citrates in lemon prevent the formation of stones from calcium oxalates.
+This simple and so important drink cleanses the digestive tract, detoxifies the liver, stimulates morning bowel movements of the intestine, increases metabolism, prepares the stomach for good digestion.
+It also keeps the kidneys clean, as the citrates contained in the lemon prevent the formation of stones from calcium oxalates.
 The slightly sour taste wakes up the body and gives us energy.

-Daily tongue cleaning and oral cavity washes with coconut oil.
+Daily tongue cleaning and rinsing of the oral cavity with coconut oil.

 -1 special tongue cleaner or a soft toothbrush

-After waking up in the morning, rinse the mouth with water and clean the tongue with a soft toothbrush or with the special tongue cleaner.
+After waking up in the morning, rinse your mouth with water and clean your tongue with a soft toothbrush or a special tongue cleaner.

-After that, we pack the teeth and gums for up to 15 minutes.
+Then we apply fillings to the teeth and gums for up to 15 minutes.

 Benefits: